cunla/qurt/README.md

 QURT is deployed as a standalone jar running as a windows service.
 A standalone web-container is periodically collecting VM data from RecoverPoint systems and is exposing REST services and AngularJS client.

- * A scheduled task samples all pre-configured RecoverPoint clusters periodically for virtual machine data and determines their role (Source/Local Replication/Remote Replication)
+ * A scheduled task samples all pre-configured RP4VM clusters periodically VMs data and determines their role (Source/Local Replication/Remote Replication)
  * Using the API one can generate a quarterly usage report or access the entire database.
  * The AngularJS client provides a configuration view and a reports view